ronaldkwan93/RonaldKwan_T1A3/README.md

 2. Create if statement (User chooses option 1)
 3. Create new_user function
 4. Check new_user function requires input from user, opens cvs file, reads it and gives response of successful Login or Login already exist logic.
+5. Error handling is used with  the try and exception function to read if file has already been made previously, or the applications need to do so.
+This prevents the application from crashing unknowingly.
-5. Test user input and expected output with function
+6. Test user input and expected output with function
 ### Feature (2) Login- Data Validation
 1. Create inputs (user_name) & (user_pass)
 2. Create opening file and reading existing user list
 3. Create If statement within file reading to check user_name and user_pass is matched within the for loop
 4. Create if the username isn't found, to print error
+5. Handling user input with If, elif statements for main menu items
-5. Test user input and expected output with function
+6. Test user input and expected output with function
 ### Feature (3) View passwords
 1. Create file open to look into user_list cvs
 2. Create for loop to print out any data avaliable